 If you’ve been searching for the BEST gluten-free chocolate chip cookie recipe – look no further!
 I’ve been eating 100% gluten-free for almost 10 years now and THIS is the chocolate chip cookie recipe of my dreams.

 I’ve tweaked this recipe and tested it many times over the years and this recipe is the ultimate best.
 No more tweaking or re-testing needed.

 These cookies are soft, chewy and golden like a good chocolate chip cookie should be.
 If you’ve tried making gluten-free chocolate chip cookies before you probably know they can turn out dry, grainy and pale.

-This recipe has a few tricks so you get golden, non-grainy cookies with a delicious depth of flavor every time.
+This recipe has a few tricks so you get golden, non-grainy cookies with a delicious depth of flavor and crisp edges every time.